globerhofer/HIPAA-policies/source/sections/incident_response_policy.md

 ## Incident Management Policies

-The Catalyze incident response process follows the process recommended by SANS, an industry leader in security (www.sans.org).
+The Datica incident response process follows the process recommended by SANS, an industry leader in security (www.sans.org).
 Process flows are a direct representation of the SANS process.
 Review Appendix 1 for a flowchart identifying each phase.

 ### Identification Phase

-1. Immediately upon observation Catalyze members report suspected and known Precursors, Events, Indications, and Incidents in one of the following ways:
+1. Immediately upon observation Datica members report suspected and known Precursors, Events, Indications, and Incidents in one of the following ways:
 	1. Direct report to management, the Security Officer, Privacy Officer, or other;
 	2. Email;
 	3. Phone call;